ebuzeryalcin/Travellers/TESTING.md

 **Favicon was throwing an error to console**: Favicon was throwing errors to console telling "GET /profile/static/images/favicon/favicon.ico HTTP/1.1" 404 and "GET /profile/static/images/favicon/site.webmanifest HTTP/1.1" 404 errors.
 I googled this and found out links in python needs to look different.
 By changing favicon links in my base. html page, adding href="{{ url_for('static', filename='path') }}", I was able to fix these errors.

+**CSS validator throwing an value error**: When validating style.css there was an overflow: **overlay** style for my Bootstrap cards.
+Jigsaw validator returned overlay as an false value in overflow style.
+While testing overall layout on different browsers I found out that overlay, which was used for scrolling down in Place cards, was not correctly functioning anyway.
+Text in the Place cards were overfloating the actual card.
+Instead of using overlay, a false value, I changed style to overflow: auto.
+This fixed overfloating text issue.

 ### Home Page